Health and Welfare

 Alex is based at JMH (James Mellon Hall), the College's accommodation on Cowley Road.
 He is available to help students access the most useful resource for any variety of issues, from room bookings to exam stress, and also shares a disciplinary role with the other Junior Dean when necessary.

-Megan is the College contact for all matters relating to students with mental health difficulties, physical or mental disabilities, learning difficulties, chronic diseases or illnesses and physical impairments.
+Rachel is the College contact for all matters relating to students with mental health difficulties, physical or mental disabilities, learning difficulties, chronic diseases or illnesses and physical impairments.
 This can include students who will require a special diet or accommodation during their time in College.
-Megan can provide information on support available to students and arrange alternative arrangements or adjustments to exams when needed.
+Rachel can provide information on support available to students and arrange alternative arrangements or adjustments to exams when needed.

-Megan is also the College's Equality, Diversity and Student Support Officer and is based in the Academic Office in staircase 5.
-If you know you will require adjustments (e.g. additional time, use of word processor, written instructions etc.) for exams, please contact Megan as soon as possible.
+If you know you will require adjustments (e.g. additional time, use of word processor, written instructions etc.) for exams, please contact Rachel as soon as possible.
 This will enable her to notify the necessary bodies within the University.
-If you are unsure whether or not you require adjustments, please contact Megan to discuss your needs.
+If you are unsure whether or not you require adjustments, please contact Rachel to discuss your needs.

 Students are strongly encouraged to register with a doctor once they arrive in Oxford.
 This could be with the College Doctors, or with another surgery in Oxford.
 Students who register with another doctor (in Oxford or elsewhere) are required, during the first two weeks of term, to inform the Academic Administrator (email@example.com and the College Nurse (firstname.lastname@example.org) of their doctor’s name.
 It may be necessary at the time of exams to make emergency contact with your doctor should you not be well enough to sit an exam.